Flaxar/castlio-wiki/docs/blocks.md

 # Blocks

 ## Ingredients
+Basic ingredients are stick, stone, string, wood, leather, iron, bone and gem.
+From all of those only wood is craftable.

 | Ingredient | Crafting |
 | ---------- | -------- |
 | Wood       | 2 stick  |